 Complete your degree through Bluffton's nationally accredited, social work program!

-The degree compleation plan is designed for working adults looking to advance in their careers while maintaining their busy schedules.
+The degree completion plan is designed for working adults looking to advance in their careers while maintaining their busy schedules.
 It taps into what Bluffton is all about—building relationships and serving students.

 Classes meet one night a week

-- Social work courses will be mostly in-person on the Bluffton University campus.
+- Social work courses will be in-person on the Bluffton University campus.

 - General education courses may be taken online with Bluffton’s business management degree completion program.